Deep Cleaning – Natick, MA

 Restore Your Gum Health with a Deep Cleaning

 Your gum health is equally important as that of your teeth.
 Unfortunately, the Centers for Disease Control and Prevention estimates at least 50% of adults have a form of periodontal disease.
 This is a preventable infection that develops in the gum tissue due to bacteria found in plaque and tartar accumulations.
 If it is not treated quickly, it can lead to the eventual loss of your teeth while also negatively impacting your general health.
-To stop the infection, you need a deep cleaning in Natick with Dr. Christina Papageorgiou.
+To stop the infection, you need a deep cleaning in Natick, MA with Dr. Christina Papageorgiou.

 Do I Need a Deep Cleaning?